threatwinds/api-docs/search/advanced-search.md

 ### Fuzzy Query

-Search for entities with a field value that is similar to a specific value (allowing for typos):
+Search for entities with a field value that's similar to a specific value (allowing for typos):

 ```json
 {